saahass/Data-Structures/Little Search Engine/README.md

 My implementation involves six private methods `hasPunctuation`, `removeDuplicates`, and `selectionSort`.

-I am the author of SearchTest.java.
+I am the author of `SearchTest.java`.
 Let me know if there are any bugs.

 ## Testing